TatuLund/GridFastNavigation/README.md

 ## Issue tracking

 The issues for this add-on are tracked on its github.com page.
 All bug reports and feature requests are appreciated.
+They have been helpful for adding right features and improving the quality of the add-on.

 ## Contributions